Knuth–Bendix completion algorithm: Example

 The following example run, obtained from the E theorem prover, computes a completion of the (additive) group axioms as in Knuth, Bendix (1970).

 It starts with the three initial equations for the group (neutral element 0, inverse elements, associativity), using f(X,Y) for X+Y, and i(X) for −X.

 The 10 starred equations turn out to constitute the resulting convergent rewrite system.

 "pm" is short for "paramodulation", implementing deduce.
 Critical pair computation is an instance of paramodulation for equational unit clauses.

 "rw" is rewriting, implementing compose, collapse, and simplify.

 Orienting of equations is done implicitly and not recorded.

 See also Word problem (mathematics) for another presentation of this example.

 String rewriting systems in group theory

-An important case in computational group theory are string rewriting systems which can be used to give canonical labels to elements or cosets of a finitely presented group as products of the generators.
+An important case in computational group theory is string rewriting systems which can be used to give canonical labels to elements or cosets of a finitely presented group as products of the generators.
 This special case is the focus of this section.